LucasDelfino92/morrowindsharp/mw2.md

 - Removed Realistic Repair (the "repair stations" feature goes against the intention of BTBGI's tweaks, while the "damaged loot" feature makes it much harder to get cash when using HardTrade).
   - Also removed Realistic Repair Add-On.
   - Also removed BTBGI Realistic Repair Add-On Patch.
+- Removed Hunter's Mark - A Marksman Mod (sadly the integration leaves a lot to be desired when it comes to the projectiles; this is to blame on the game's vanilla leveled lists more than the mod itself).
-- Removed Hunter's Mark Patch for Purists Patch (my patch doesn't work as I intended it to, and there are quite a few issues with Hunter's Mark - A Marksman Mod's new equipment implementation that require a whole new patch).
+  - Also removed Hunter's Mark Patch for Purists Patch (my patch doesn't work as I intended it to anyhow).
+- Removed the Equipment section.
+  - Moved Area Effect Projectiles Integrated to the New mechanics section.
 </details>

 <details>